Video Download: History Of Testosterone Research And Testosterone Treatment.zip

 The History of Testosterone and Testosterone Restoration

-For centuries, or even millenia, mankind has understood the intricate connection between the testes and masculinity both in animals and human beings.
-They understood that if you remove the testicles, everything which makes a man a man begins to fade.
+For centuries or even millennia, humanity has understood the intricate connection between the testes and masculinity both in animals and human beings.
+They realized that if you remove the testicles, everything which makes a man a man begins to fade.

 The Scientific Discovery of the Link Between Testosterone and the Testes